michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 # Windows Subsystem for Linux Setup
+Note: This guide may be obsolete.
+I looked through the MSFT docs for WSL 2 and it seems to have addressed many of the issues this guide highlighted.
+It may not even be necessary to seperate the two filesystems like discussed in this guide anymore.
+It looks like the user can choose between WSL 1 or 2, so I will keep this guide for those who still one to use WSL 1, but as of now this is (officially - lol) not going to be maintained by me.
+As I use WSL again I may come back here and provide more clairity on the topic, but for now, just use the Microsoft docs for WSL setup.
+Thanks - Mike

 This is an in-depth, step-by-step guide for developers on how to get started with the Windows Subsystem for Linux.

 ![Microsoft and Linux](https://i.imgur.com/GOij8My.png)